Martype/XrmToolBox.AccessTeamUpdater/README.md

 * You can use the field "FetchXml Filter" to limit the list of teams to be changed.
 \
-Example: Retrieve/Update only those teams, where the regarding object is active
+In the following example only those teams are retrieved/updated, where the regarding object is active:

 ```
 <link-entity name="new_samplerecord" from="new_samplerecordid" to="regardingobjectid">